profefe/kube-profefe/docs/content/docs/introduciton.md

 This project is a bridge between profefe and Kubernetes.
 At the moment it serves two different binaries:

-* `kubectl-profefe` a kubectl plugin that helps you to `caputre` pprof profiles, storing them locally or in pprofefe.
+* `kubectl-profefe` a kubectl plugin that helps you to `capture` pprof profiles, storing them locally or in profefe.
 It uses `port-forwarding` to expose the pprof port locally.
 * `kprofefe` is a cli that you can run as a cronjob in your kubernetes cluster.
   It discovers running pods in your clusters, it downloads profiles and it